The morning after the studio launch…

 The quilts were made with donated fabric in a variety of RED prints ranging from pale pinks to rich, warm browns… what a wonderful gallery they make!

 - five humidi-crib quilts for premmie babies at King Edward Memorial Hospital,

 - five lap quilts for Donovan House Day Centre, Forrestfield, and

 - ten quilts for children at Koolkuna Women’s Refuge (these children don’t suffer from life threatening illnesses… however, they are without a home and often have to leave in the middle of the night with their Mum, leaving behind many of their possessions.)

-All quilts were inspired by Jan Mullen’s ‘Fresh Beginnings’ pattern.
+FRESH BEGINNINGS pattern is a Jan Mullen design.
 The pattern was chosen for its simplicity… to focus on colour and design and to reinforce techniques and skills during the group’s first year together.

 Fabrics were mostly donated.
 Machine piecing and quilting were done on domestic machines.
 Some quilts were made by individuals and most were made in group sessions.

 Doreen Smith, Lesley Moon, Elaine Gustavino, Lorraine Gregoriadis, Jennifer Williams, Marnelke Colegate, Joy Thrum, Sue Feast, Karen Adams, Sue Burgmann, Kate Williams and Trish Wykman… a truly inspiring 2012 team!